grafana/grafana/docs/sources/alerting/migrating-alerts/opt-out.md

 ## Enable Grafana alerting

-When you are ready to make the switch, tThe following procedure will help you migrate to Grafana alerting.
+When you are ready to make the switch, the following procedure will help you migrate to Grafana alerting.

 To enable Grafana alerts: